Tobias-Opsahl/Hybrid-Concept-based-Models/README.md

 ### 2) ConceptShapes

-The thesis argues that current concept datasets has various shortcomings, so in order to properly benchmark the models, we propose our own class of synthetic concept datasets, called *ConceptShapes*.
+The article argues that current concept datasets has various shortcomings, so in order to properly benchmark the models, we propose our own class of synthetic concept datasets, called *ConceptShapes*.
 The amount of classes, concepts, and relationship between concepts and classes can be adjusted by the user.
-Datasets can be quickly generated, or downloaded from the [releases](https://github.com/Tobias-Opsahl/ConceptShapes/releases).
-We made a separate repository explaining the datasets in detail, along with the most user-friendly documentation and code to generate, process and load the data, which can be [found here](https://github.com/Tobias-Opsahl/ConceptShapes).
+Please see `ConceptShapes/` for more information.

 ### 3) Adversarial Concept Attacks